syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/carousel/EJ2_ASP.NETCORE/populating-items.md

 ### Select an item using the property

-Using the `selectedIndex` property of the Carousel component, you can set the slide to be populated at the time of initial rendering else you can switch to the particular slide item.
+Using the [SelectedIndex](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Navigations.Carousel.html#Syncfusion_EJ2_Navigations_Carousel_SelectedIndex) property of the Carousel component, you can set the slide to be populated at the time of initial rendering else you can switch to the particular slide item.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}